Brac Island Croatia Travel Guide

 Embrace the healthy Mediterranean diet and fresh island air for a holistic sense of wellness.

 Brac does not have casinos or formal cinemas.
 Late-night entertainment focuses on bars, clubs, and occasional special summer events.
-Enjoying a late dinner, followed by having drinks at a waterfront bar, is a common and pleasant evening activity.
+Enjoying a late dinner, followed by having drinks at a waterfront bar, is a common and pleasant evening entertainment.

 Summertime festivals often include open-air performances, traditional music, and local cultural events.